Recreational water quality is important for health

 - Giardiasis is caused by the protozoan parasite Giardia intestinalis.
 The main symptoms are diarrhoea and cramps.

-These gastrointestinal illnesses can be contracted in a variety of ways, including contact with contaminated water, farm animals, sick animals, faecal matter, other symptomatic people; and eating contaminated food .
+These gastrointestinal illnesses can be contracted in various ways, including contact with contaminated water, farm animals, sick animals, faecal matter, other symptomatic people, and eating contaminated food .

 The origins of waterborne pathogens